For Anthropic Claude

 Using Different Model Providers¶

-SYDA currently supports two main LLM providers:
+SYDA supports multiple LLM providers:

 Anthropic Claude Models¶